brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 20 bht.md

 # Mark 10:20 Commentary Help Text

 ## BHT:
-All these, meaning all the commandments that Jesus had mentioned, were observed by the man from his youth.
-With a great deal of pertness, he proudly told Jesus that he had faithfully followed these commandments.
-However, he still felt a lack within himself and he sought to find out what it was that he lacked.
-Recognizing the man's pride and self-righteousness, Jesus drops the epithet good and addresses him as Master, gently reproving him.
+All these, every single one of them, I have observed diligently from my youth.
+But, Master, what lack I yet?
+With a great deal of pertness, the man questions Jesus, seeking confirmation of his good deeds.
+However, Jesus, dropping the epithet good, reproves him and responds to his query by exposing the one thing he still lacks.

 ## Choicest Commentary Quotes:
 ### Philip Schaff: